go-goose/goose/README.md

 # goose
-goose (Go OpenStack Exchange) - Go bindings for talking to OpenStack.
+Go OpenStack Exchange - Go bindings for talking to OpenStack.

-**NOTE**: Work in progress - in the process of migrating existing code from https://launchpad.net/goose.
+The `master` branch is just a placeholder, please use branch [`v1`](https://github.com/go-goose/goose/tree/v1) or later.